kaizendorks/pymongo_inmemory/README.md

 #### Operating System detection
-Python has limited tools in its standard library to determine the exact version of the operating system and operating system version. `pymongo_inmemory` basically reads output of [`platform.system()`](platform.system()) to determine if OS is Linux, MacOS or Windows.
-For Windows and MacOS only have one version of MongoDB is downloaded (64bit and Windows Server version, if there is one.)
+Python has limited tools in its standard library to determine the exact version of the operating system and operating system version. `pymongo_inmemory` basically reads output of [`platform.system()`](platform.system()) to determine if underlying OS is Linux, MacOS or Windows.

+For Windows and MacOS, it will download only one flavour of OS for a particular MongoDB version (64bit and, for Windows, Windows Server version if there is one.)
 However, Linux has many flavours.

-Up to MongoDB `4.0.23`, a MongoDB for a generic Linux OS can still be downloaded, but for later versions of MongoDB, there are no such builds, hence you will need to explicitly set `operating_system` parameter.
-This behaviour of `pymongo_inmemory` might change if there is demand for more **magic**, but for now we are keeping things simple.
+Up to MongoDB `4.0.23`, a MongoDB for a generic Linux OS can still be downloaded, but for later versions of MongoDB, there are no such builds, hence you will need to explicitly set `operating_system` parameter if you want to use MongoDB versions higher than that.

+Operating system detection behaviour of `pymongo_inmemory` might change in the future, if there is a demand for more **magic**, but for now we are keeping things simple.

 #### Deciding MongoDB version